Kelly Tilghman: Career

 Kelly Tilghman is currently the host of The Clubhouse Report on CBS Sports Network.
 She is a former professional golfer and broadcaster for Golf Channel, and NBC Sports.
 In her 22-year broadcasting career, she was considered one of the most versatile hosts in Golf Channel history and was featured on several of the NBC family of networks most popular platforms like The Today Show, NBC Nightly News, Olympics, U.S. Open, and Ryder Cup golf tournaments.

 She became the PGA Tour's first full-time female lead play-by-play announcer for the PGA Tour beginning in 2007 when she partnered with 6-time major champion Nick Faldo.

 A former collegiate golfer at Duke University who won the 1990 Furman Lady Paladin Invitational she graduated with a BA in Political Science and History in 1991.

 Tilghman was a Touring professional who competed on the European, Asian, and Australian circuits against the likes of Annika Sörenstam and Karrie Webb from 1992-1996.

-An Olympic host for the Summer Games in London and Rio in 2012 and 2016.
+She was an Olympic host for the Summer Games in London and Rio in 2012 and 2016.

-Tilghman is a Co-founder of Gene's Dream Foundation and the Mentor Cup and Dream Challenge golf tournaments in her hometown of North Myrtle Beach, Sout Carolina.
+Tilghman is a Co-founder of Gene's Dream Foundation and the Mentor Cup and Dream Challenge golf tournaments in her hometown of North Myrtle Beach, South Carolina.
 Her charity and its tournaments benefit the local First Tee of Coastal Carolinas, and various other programs that support a positive mentoring experience for area children.

 She was the Lead Play by Play Voice of EA Sports Tiger Woods video game in 2009, 2010, and 2011.

 Tilghman caddied for Arnold Palmer twice in the Masters Par-3 Tournament as he played alongside Jack Nicklaus and Gary Player.

 Tilghman was inducted into the North Myrtle Beach High School Athletic Hall of Fame in 2015, the Myrtle Beach Golf Hall of Fame in 2016, and South Carolina Golf Hall of Fame in January 2019.
 She joined her grandfather Melvin Hempville and great-aunt Kathryn Hemphill, who have been members since 1980, in the honor.

 In 2019, she became an ambassador for the Arnold Palmer Invitational at Bay Hill Club and Lodge.

 After a 22-year broadcasting career with Golf Channel and NBC Sports, Tilghman retired from the network in March 2018 at the Arnold Palmer Invitational.

 On July 29, 2020, it was announced that Tilghman was hired by CBS Sports to host The Clubhouse Report on CBS Sports Network, a live post-game show covering the 102nd PGA Championship at TPC Harding Park in San Francisco, California.